-3. MATERIALS AND METHODS
+3. MATERIALS & METHOD

-This chapter deals with the methods and tools followed in the various phases of the study and the details are presented under the following headings:
+This chapter deals with methods and tools follow in the various phase of the study and the details are presented under the following headings.

-- 3.1 Locality of the study - 3.2 Selection of sample - 3.3 Plan of study - 3.3.1 Collection of information regarding traditional food habits in Palakkad - 3.3.2 Documentation of traditional foods in Palakkad - 3.3.3 Preparation of selected traditional foods in Palakkad - 3.3.4 To develop a nutritive value of selected traditional foods in Palakkad district
+- 3.1 Locality of the study

+- 3.2 Selection of the sample

+- 3.3 Plan of study

+- 3.3.1 Collection of information regarding traditional food habits

+- 3.3.2 Documentation of traditional foods

+- 3.3.3 Preparation of selected traditional foods in Kottayam

+- 3.3.4 To develop a nutritive value of selected traditional foods in Thrissur district